Foreign relations of Northern Cyprus: Azerbaijan

 On 9 August 2022, Ilham Aliyev, the President of Azerbaijan met with TRNC President Ersin Tatar in Konya and regarded Northern Cyprus officially as the "Turkish Republic of Northern Cyprus".
 Ersin Tatar also visited Azerbaijan on 13-14 October 2023 and met with Aliyev again.
+In June 2024, Aliyev met with Tatar on the sidelines of the Organization of Turkish States (OTS) summit in Shusha, Azerbaijan, but did not extend official recognition.
+On 3 July 2025, Tatar visited Azerbaijan for the 17th Summit of the Economic Cooperation Organization (ECO) and met with Azerbaijani Prime Minister Ali Asadov.

 Burkina Faso

 On 27 September 2024, Foreign minister of Northern Cyprus, Tahsin Ertuğruloğlu and Foreign minister of Burkina Faso, Karamako Jean-Marie Traoré, met during margins of the meeting of the United Nations General Assembly.

 Republic of Cyprus

 After the Republic of Cyprus became a member of the European Union, the southern part of the island became part of the Customs Union of the EU.
 The Northern part of the island is excluded from the Customs Union.
 In spite of that, the Green Line regulations are intended to ease trade relations between Northern Cyprus and the EU.

 The "identity cards" issued by the State of Northern Cyprus is a valid document accepted by Republic of Cyprus for border crossings between the north and the south.